icidasset/icidasset/src/Writings/health-fitness.md

 ## Sleep

 - 🛌 __Sleep is crucial__.
+- 🌅 __Stick to your circadian rhythm__, wake up when the sun rises and sleep when the sun goes down.
 - 7 hours of sleep is the minimum.
 - You cannot sleep one day just a few hours and the next day sleep a few hours longer, it doesn't work that way.
 - Your muscles grow when you sleep
   (and sleep deficiency leads to faster muscle loss).
-- Going to bed at the same time and getting up at the same time every day is essential.
+- Kickstart your circadian rhythm by getting sunlight in the morning.
+  Just a few seconds is enough, but ideally a few minutes.
 - No screens or bright lights a half hour, or ideally a bit more, before bed (blue light).